senushidinara/Pathfinder.AI/README.md

 ## 🛠️ How we built it 🧩

-- **Multi-Model Prompting Architecture** — simulates seven conceptual models that each analyze the student profile and produce insights for synthesis. 🤝
+- **Multi-Model Prompting Architecture** —  seven conceptual models that each analyze the student profile and produce insights for synthesis. 🤝
 - **Live Sidebar “AI Team”** — displays seven models + Lead Counselor + Red Team; updates in real-time as you chat. 🧑‍💻➡️👥
 - **Internal Chatter Feed** — streams human-readable internal thoughts from models to ensure transparent reasoning. 💬🔍
 - **Interactive Conversational Questionnaire** — fluid chat uncovering hidden preferences and environment tolerances. 🧩🗨️